 Explains, in simple terms, the reasons for skin color, how it is determined by heredity, and how various environmental factors affect it.
 Includes notes for parents and teachers and activity ideas.
 Parallel text in English and Spanish.
 You can also check out this title as eBook on Hoopla.

-The list below contains titles for kids that speak to the demonstrations, headlines, hashtags and ongoing dialogue about race in America.
-There are also many titles that share everyday, non-tragic experiences of kids of color.
-Ask a Librarian for additional suggestions, or explore African American Identity & Everyday Life: Books for Preschoolers and African American Identify & Everyday Life: Books for Elementary School.
+The list below contains titles for kids that speak to the headlines, hashtags, demonstrations, and ongoing dialogue about race in America.
+There are also titles that focus on positive everyday experiences of kids of color.

 A heartbreaking and powerful story about a black boy killed by a police officer, drawing connections through history, from award-winning author Jewell Parker Rhodes.
 Only the living can make the world better.
 Live and make it better.
 You can also check out this title as eAudio on Overdrive/Libby or as eBook on Overdrive/Libby.

 In 2007, Abigail Caldwell, the first female and African American city manager for the town of Lambert, South Carolina, was forced to resign after covertly digging up the municipal tennis courts in search of buried treasure.
 Now, a decade later, the late Abigail’s twelve-year-old granddaughter Candice is following the same arcane clues, hoping to uncover the Parker inheritance.
 But who was Parker?
 You can also check out this title as eAudio on OverDrive/Libby, as eBook on OverDrive/Libby or as eAudio on Hoopla.